jsim2010/partite/CONTRACT.md

 ## Vision

 vision
-: A document containing a succinct purpose that describes the intention of the project.
+: A succinct purpose that describes the intention of the project.

 premise
 : An explanation of why the policies and/or vision of the project should be improved.